Enzoherewj/RAG-chatbot/README.md

      - Hit Rate: The proportion of questions where the correct chunk was retrieved.
      - Mean Reciprocal Rank (MRR): A measure of how high the correct chunk appears in the results, on average.

-6. **Results Compilation**: The script compiles the results for each method and saves them to a JSON file.
+6. **Results Compilation**: The script compiles the results for each method and saves them to `retrieval_results.json`.

 We evaluated the retrieval performance using three different methods: